 2012 – Elders of Membertou gather today with Chief Terry Paul to officially open the Membertou Heritage Park, where community history is presented and honoured in photographs and recordings.

 1982 – The Island View Restaurant operated by the Whycocomagh reserve opens today.
 It features traditional foods like eel and wild blueberries (but not together).

 1987 – Debbie Robinson is elected chief of the Mi’kmaw community of Acadia.
 She was also serving as President of the Yarmouth Native Women’s Group, Vice-President of the Native Women’s Association of Canada, President of the Native Women’s Association of Nova Scotia, and as a member of the Yarmouth Affirmative Action Committee.

 2011 – Daniel N. Paul receives honorary diploma from the Nova Scotia Community College, awarded in recognition of his lifetime promotion of human rights.
 According to the NSCC Board of Governors: “Each year the Board of Governors of the College recognizes a select number of individuals who have made an outstanding contribution to the social and economic progress of our Province.
 The distinction of being awarded an Honorary Diploma is our means of celebrating your achievements in both business and community service throughout the Province.”

 2002 – First Nations Governance Act is introduced in the House of Commons by Robert Nault, Minister of Indian Affairs & Northern Development.
-The Act would theoretically help First Nations vote on governance codes and make the Indian Act subject to the Canadian Human Rights Act.
+The Act would theoretically help First Nation peoples vote on governance codes and make the Indian Act subject to the Canadian Human Rights Act.

-2007 – Seventy per cent of eligible Metepenagiag community members vote in favour of an agreement that will settle a land claim involving 66 hectares that was taken in the early 1900s.
+2007 – Seventy per cent of eligible Metepenagiag community members vote in favour of an agreement that will settle a land claim involving 66 hectares that were taken in the early 1900s.

 1982 – Benedict Pierro makes a successful bid to be chief of Wagmatcook, his third consecutive term.